nanek/node-dwolla/README.md

   * request(oauth_token, pin, sourceId, amount[, params], callback)

 All optional parameters are passed in as an optional object before the callback.

+### How to obtain a Dwolla OAuth2 token

+To authenticate a user, follow the examples from one of the following modules.

+#### everyauth

+[everyauth](http://everyauth.com/) is an authentication and authorization module for your node.js Connect and Express apps.
+See http://everyauth.com/#other-modules/dwolla-oauth2

+#### passport-dwolla

+[Passport](http://passportjs.org/) is authentication middleware for Node.js, popular for being lightweight, modular, and flexible.
+A strategy for authenticating with Dwolla, along with an example, is available in the [passport-dwolla](https://github.com/jaredhanson/passport-dwolla) module.

 ## Installation